-Realism adds believability- making it easier for the audience to get into the story.
-Take a movie’s visual elements.
-They have evolved from black & white to color, include realistic graphics and special effects, and now feature 3-dimensionality and continuous wide angle fields of view.
-Audio has evolved into realistic sound quality and the separation of various elements to create a sense of space and directionality.
-Although we rely heavily on sight and sound, all realistic experiences are actually composed of input from all 5 senses at once.
-That means for our brains to be truly convinced that an artificial scenario is real, the lack of input from our other senses- touch, taste, and smell, holds us back.
+Realism adds believability- making it easier to get into the story.
+Although there is greater emphasis on sight and sound, all realistic experiences are marked with input from all 5 senses at once.
+That means our brains will never truly be convinced that virtual scenarios are real because the missing input from our other senses- touch, taste, and smell, holds us back.

 Phantom Sense® creates its sense of touch using a novel air-based system.
 It’s the only technology of its kind that actively creates a wide range of meaningful tactile effects encompassing impact, pressure, light touch, and vibration.
 The world of touch for artificial scenarios can now be more life-like and complete, including the ability to portray a true physical sense of direction.
 As important action unfolds, the viewer gets the feeling for what they see happening as it occurs.
 Here are just a few examples of what can be experienced using PhantomSense®: